CUTX Community Grill

 The CUTX Community Grill Food Truck travels across DFW and East Texas to provide quality meals to the communities CUTX serves.
 We've partnered with school districts, law enforcement, non-profits, businesses and charities to serve up plates of happiness.

-With our resident food experts, Chef John Orshonsky and Chef Jesse Alvarez, the Community Grill can dish out traditional burgers or custom menus to fit the occasion.
+With our resident food experts, Chef John Orshonsky, Chef Jesse Alvarez, and Chef Bret Dudley, the Community Grill can dish out traditional burgers or custom menus to fit the occasion.
 For more information, email communityengagement@cutx.org

 Supporting Our Community